Yuxin-Wen/Yuxin-Wen-CV/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Ph.D candidate in the fourth year of a five-year educational system in [Geometric Perception and Intelligence Research (Gorilla) Lab](https://scut-gpi.cn) @SCUT, under the supervision by Prof. [Kui Jia](http://kuijia.site).
-My research interests are in computer vision (to non-Euclidean data) and machine learning, with focus on robustness and generalization analysis of deep neural networks, and deep learning shape modeling and reconstruction of objects and scenes.
+I join [Tencent AI Lab](https://ai.tencent.com/ailab/) in 2022, and I am now a Researcher there.
+In the same year, I received my Ph.D degree from [Geometric Perception and Intelligence Research (Gorilla) Lab](https://scut-gpi.cn) at South China University of Technology (SCUT), under the supervision by Prof. [Kui Jia](http://kuijia.site).
+My research interests are in computer vision (to non-Euclidean data) and machine learning, with focus on digital human animation and modeling.

+Opening position for research interns on computer vision and machine learning at Tencent AI Lab, Shenzhen.
+Please drop me an email if you are interested.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->